Shopify/checkout-sheet-kit-android/README.md

 ShopifyCheckoutSheetKit.preload(checkoutUrl) // no-op
 ```

+#### Invalidation

+To invalidate a preloaded checkout, call `ShopifyCheckoutSheetKit.invalidate()`.
+This function will be a no-op if no checkout is preloaded.

+You may wish to do this if the buyer changes shortly before entering checkout, e.g. by changing cart quantity on a cart view.

 #### Lifecycle management for preloaded checkout

 Preloading renders a checkout in a background webview, which is brought to foreground when `ShopifyCheckoutSheetKit.present()` is called.
 The content of preloaded checkout reflects the state of the cart when `preload()` was initially called.
 If the cart is mutated after `preload()` is called, the application is responsible for invalidating the preloaded checkout to ensure that up-to-date checkout content is displayed to the buyer: